-E. Amount of Security.
-The financial assurances shall be in an amount equal to 110% of the amount determined by the city engineer as sufficient to cover the cost of the improvements, engineering, inspection, and incidental expenses.
+- A surety bond executed by a surety company authorized to transact business in the State of Oregon and in a form satisfactory to the city attorney, or - 2.
+An irrevocable letter of credit in a form satisfactory to the city attorney, or - 3.
+A cashier's check or money order from a bank or similar lending institution. - E. Amount of Security.
+The financial assurances shall be in an amount equal to 150% of the amount determined by the city engineer as sufficient to cover the cost of the improvements, engineering, inspection, and incidental expenses.
 The financial assurances may provide for reduction of the amount in increments as improvements are completed and approved by the city engineer.
-However, the number of reductions or disbursements and the amount of retainage required shall be at the discretion of the city engineer.

-- F. Post Completion Financial Assurances.
-On acceptance of all improvements by the city, a financial assurance, as provided in Subsection (D), shall be provided in an amount equivalent to 10% of the construction cost.
-Such financial assurance shall remain in effect for a period of one year.
-All deficiencies in construction and maintenance discovered and brought to the attention of the developer within one year of acceptance must be corrected to the satisfaction of the city engineer. - G. Acceptance of Improvements by City, Guarantee.
+However, the number of reductions or disbursements and the amount of retainage required shall be at the discretion of the city engineer. - F. Post Completion Financial Assurances.
+On acceptance of all improvements by the city, the amount of the security shall be reduced to 20% of the original sum and shall remain in effect until the expiration of the one year warranty period.
+All deficiencies in construction and maintenance discovered and brought to the attention of the developer and surety within one year of acceptance must be corrected to the satisfaction of the city engineer.
+The developer may substitute a new warranty bond rather than amending the original performance bond or letter of credit. - G. Acceptance of Improvements by City, Guarantee.
 The city will accept public improvements only if they have received final inspection approval by the city engineer and "as constructed" engineering plans have been received and accepted by the city engineer.
-The developer shall warrant all public improvements and repairs for a period of one year after acceptance by the city. - H. Phased Developments.
-For a phased development, final plats may be submitted consistent with any phasing plan approved at the time of tentative plan approval. - Approval of Final Plat.
-The approval authority shall note their approval of the final plat, along with the effective date of approval, which constitutes the City's acceptance of any dedications to the public contained therein. - J. Recording of Final Plat.
+The developer shall warrant all public

+- improvements and repairs for a period of one year after acceptance by the city. - H. Phased Developments.
+For a phased development, final plats may be submitted consistent with any phasing plan approved at the time of tentative plan approval. - I. Procedure and Standard for Approval of a Final Plat.
+On receipt of the final plat application, the Community Development Director shall have up to 30 days to review and determine if the application is complete.
+If the application is not complete, it shall be returned to the applicant with a written explanation of why the application is being returned.
+If complete, the application shall be accepted.

+The Community Development Director shall forward the final plat to the City Engineer for comment.
+The City Engineer shall have 20 days to comment on the final plat.
+Comments shall be in writing.
+After the 20-day comment period, the Community Development Director shall decide whether the final plat complies with the following criteria:

+- 1. The final plat is in substantial compliance with the tentative plan. - 2.
+The required improvements have been completed. - 3.
+The final plat complies with all conditions attached to the tentative plan. - 4.
+Planned public facilities that were relied on to comply with Section 13.05.045 at the time of tentative plan approval have been completed and are available for use.

+If the final plat is approved, the plat shall be forwarded to the Planning Commission chair for signature.
+If the final plat is denied, the applicant shall be notified in writing why the final plat was denied and what items need to be corrected before the final plat can be approved.

+J. Recording of Final Plat.
 After final approval, the final plat shall be forwarded to Lincoln County for review and recording as required by law.
+Within 90 days of approval, the developer shall submit to the city a mylar copy and two paper copies of the recorded final plat.